-Of course I always discuss strategic goals of a project ahead of time, but I found that often this conversation is short and to the point.
+Of course, I always discuss strategic goals of a project ahead of time, but I found that often this conversation is short and to the point.
 I felt needed a more structured way.

 So that’s what I set out to focus on last year, applying our Lean Startup experiences from running and supporting various start-ups.

-The discovery for me was that typical “Lean Start Up” methods like Lean Canvas, Business Model Canvas, and most recently Value Proposition Design operate at a higher strategic business level than the User Experience (UX) design processes I was already familiar with.
+The discovery for me was that typical “Lean Start Up” methods like Lean Canvas, Business Model Canvas, and most recently Value Proposition Design operates at a higher strategic business level than the User Experience (UX) design processes I was already familiar with.

 Particularly the Value Proposition Design process provides clarity around the true Value Proposition of a business, product or service.
 It is intended to rapidly iterate through product ideas, generate prototypes and MVPs, and to craft formalized investor pitches that can stand “Shark Tank” like scrutiny.